databendlabs/databend/README.md

 * Processors
 * Cache

-Node is the smallest unit of the compute layer, they can be registered as one cluster via namespace.
 Many clusters can attach the same database, so they can serve the query in parallel by different users.

 ### Storage Layer

 Datafuse stores data in an efficient, columnar format as Parquet files.
-Each Parquet file is sorted by the primary key before being written to the underlying shared storage.
 For efficient pruning, Datafuse also creates indexes for each Parquet file to speed up the queries.

 ## Getting Started